luisdramirez/pSF-Toolbox/README.md

 `sample_data` is organized as a structure array with fields `I` and `measured_BOLD`.
 **!!
 Note that the shape of the time series data must have time along the first dimension (e.g., time point x voxel) !!**

-We also provide an example scan session (`/measure-pSF/run_session.m`) for data acquisition.
+We also provide an example scan session script (`/measure-pSF/run_session.m`) for data acquisition.

 ### `/measure-pSF`
-This directory provides scripts for presenting stimuli using Psychtoolbox to measure pSFT.
+This directory contains scripts for excecuting the experiment via Psychtoolbox.
 -   `run_session.m`: Main script for running the experiment.
 Handles stimulus presentation, timing, and response collection.
 Requires configuration based on experimental setup.
 -   `functions/`: Contains supporting functions for stimulus generation, display, and experimental control.
 -   `stimuli/`: Stimulus textures will be stored here by default.